-A necessary staple in every kitchen, berry purée can be added to everything from yogurts to salad dressings, to lemonade, to ice cream.
-You can use this recipe to make a raspberry purée , a blackberry purée , or a mixed berry puree with frozen Oregon berries.
+A necessary staple in every kitchen, berry purée can be added to everything from yogurt to salad dressings, to lemonade, to ice cream.
+You can use this recipe to make a raspberry purée , a blackberry purée , or a mixed berry purée with fresh, frozen, or canned Oregon berries.
 Keep it on hand and elevate every meal!

 2 tablespoons powdered sugar, agave nectar, or honey, optional